-Parking Services plans a self-release option for Immobilization Device#
+Parking Services has a self-release option for Immobilization Device#

-Starting August 1, 2022, Parking Services will work with Barnacle Enforcement Solutions to introduce a self-release immobilization device for the convenience of our customers.
+Parking Services is working with Barnacle Enforcement Solutions to offer a self-release immobilization device for the convenience of our customers.
 While the goal is for everyone to park legally and to never use an immobilization device, there are instances when a customer has outstanding parking citations, and a device may be used.

 Each unit it equipped with a GPS locator and movement/tampering alarm, which notifies the appropriate enforcement agency of any attempt to move the vehicle and/or remove the device.
 While this may seem like an extreme measure, it is in place to ensure that each unit serves its purpose while allowing of quick and easy retrieval of your vehicle.